TEXT-Fitch affirms PrismaLife's IFS at 'BBB+';outlook stable

 (The following statement was released by the rating agency)

-The affirmation reflects the life insurer’s low investment risk and strong capital position, which Fitch expects to be maintained, and its solid performance in HY12.
-These positive rating factors are partly offset by PL’s low product diversification in its book of business, concentration in distribution and relatively small size.
+The affirmation reflects the life insurer’s low investment risk and strong capital position, which Fitch expects to be maintained, and its solid performance in 2011.
+These positive rating factors are partly offset by PL’s low product diversification, concentration in distribution and relatively small size.

 PL faces limited investment risks as policyholders carry the risk of falling equity markets.
-Relative to the company’s size, Fitch views positively the fact that PL largely reinsures its mortality and disability risks.
-This risk-averse insurance approach leads to low regulatory capital requirements under the current Solvency I regime, resulting in a regulatory capital position of over 1,000% in recent years.
+Fitch views positively the fact that PL’s mortality and disability risks are largely reinsured.
+This risk-averse insurance approach has low regulatory capital requirements under the current Solvency I regime, resulting in a regulatory capital position of over 1,000% in recent years.
 Fitch expects that PL will be able to maintain a strong regulatory solvency ratio under Solvency II.
-Under Fitch’s own risk-based capital assessment and stress testing, PL’s capitalisation is strong and resilient.
+Under Fitch’s risk-based capital assessment and stress testing, PL’s capitalisation is strong and resilient.

-Fitch views positively that PL was able to report a yoy 6% increase of its new business volume and achieved stable net income in H112 compared to H111.
-The company has consistently increased its regular premium business and Fitch expects the insurer to report improved premium income for 2012.
-Fitch will continue to follow PL’s premium development as consumer demand for unit-linked insurance products tends to decrease when uncertainty about capital markets increases.
+PL reported gross written premiums (GWP) of EUR198.8m (2010: EUR178.4m) and a net income of EUR2.8m (2010: EUR3.6m) at end-2011.
+Fitch views positively that PL achieved an increase of 11.5% of GWP 2011, after weaker single premium sales resulted in three consecutive years of modest GWP growth for the period 2008-2010.
+However, PL consistently increased its regular premium business.
+Fitch will continue to follow PL’s premium development closely as consumer demand for unit-linked insurance products tends to decrease when uncertainty about capital markets increases.
 Also, PL’s earnings are dependent on premium income.

-Fitch continues to view PL as having a level of low diversification in its book of business as it consists of 99% unit-linked policies.
-However, the agency views positively that PL extended its product portfolio by introducing a range of new disability and term insurance products in 2012.

-A high concentration of PL’s sales is through one main channel, its main distribution partner, AFA AG International (44% in 2011).
+A high concentration of PL’s sales are through one main channel, its main sales partner, AFA AG International (44% in 2011).
 However, as AFA and PL are both owned by Onesty Group AG, Fitch views this distribution channel as secure for PL.

-Fitch notes that PL’s financial leverage remains relatively high and its fixed charge coverage relatively low, although commensurate with the current rating.
-However, leverage has been falling because PL’s capital has been increasing as a result of retained earnings and only limited dividend payouts.
-PL’s financial leverage ratio was 33% at end-2011 and its fixed charge coverage was 3.9x for 2011.
-Fitch expects that both ratios will remain stable in 2012.
+Fitch notes that PL’s financial leverage remains high (33% at end-2011), but this is commensurate with the current rating.
+Leverage has been decreasing because PL’s capital has been increasing as a result of retained earnings and limited dividends.
+Furthermore, the company reduced its amount of outstanding senior debt to EUR16.1m from EUR20.0m through repurchases in 2010 and 2011.
+This reduced PL’s debt leverage and improved its interest coverage in 2011 to 3.9x (2010: 3.7x), despite lower net income of EUR2.8m (2010: EUR3.6m).

-Key rating triggers for an upgrade include interest coverage exceeding 7x, financial leverage below 28% and sustained gross written premium (GWP) growth.
+Key rating triggers for an upgrade include interest coverage exceeding 7x, financial leverage below 28% and sustained GWP growth.

 Key rating triggers for a downgrade include interest coverage below 3x, financial leverage above 35% and weak GWP growth.